Wildfires rage in France, thousands evacuated from homes | Science-Environment

 - France

-A wildfire was advancing through the Gironde region of southwestern France on Wednesday, destroying homes and forcing the evacuation of thousands of residents, some of whom had clambered onto rooftops as the flames got closer.
-More than 1,000 firefighters backed by water-bombing aircraft were fighting the fire that has razed more than 6,000 hectares and is still burning out of control.
+Wildfires tore through the Gironde region of southwestern France on Wednesday, destroying homes and forcing the evacuation of more than 8,000 residents, some of whom had clambered onto rooftops as the flames got closer.
+Skies darkened from the smoke billowing from forests destroyed by fires that have razed more than 6,000 hectares (14,826 acres) and were continuing to burn out of control despite the efforts of firefighters backed by water-bombing aircraft.

 Firefighters said more evacuations were likely.
 Even so, some Hostens residents were reluctant to abandon their homes.
 "It's complicated to go with the dogs and we cannot leave them here," said Allisson Horan, 18, who stayed behind with her father.